gofynd/fdk-client-java/documentation/platform/REWARDS.md

 | body | [AppUser](#AppUser) | yes | Request body |

-Change and update the status of a user in the rewards system.
+Update the user status by marking them as a block or unblock.
+It can be done by changing the active flag in request body.

 *Returned Response:*